Flowers Foods Inc. (FLO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Flowers Foods Inc. (FLO) is $29.17, which is $2.0 above the current market price.
-The public float for FLO is 20.92M, and currently, short sellers hold a 36.29% ratio of that float.
-The average trading volume of FLO on March 30, 2023 was 2.32M shares.
+The average price point forecasted by analysts for Flowers Foods Inc. (FLO) is $29.17, which is $1.93 above the current market price.
+The public float for FLO is 20.92M, and currently, short sellers hold a 36.29% ratio of that floaft.
+The average trading volume of FLO on April 05, 2023 was 2.30M shares.

 FLO’s Market Performance

-FLO stock saw a decrease of 1.15% in the past week, with a monthly decline of -2.55% and a quarterly a decrease of -7.17%.
-The volatility ratio for the week is 1.27%, and the volatility levels for the last 30 days are 1.70% for Flowers Foods Inc. (FLO).
-The simple moving average for the last 20 days is -0.51% for FLO stock, with a simple moving average of -0.88% for the last 200 days.
+The stock of Flowers Foods Inc. (FLO) has seen a -0.58% decrease in the past week, with a -2.51% drop in the past month, and a -4.32% fall in the past quarter.
+The volatility ratio for the week is 1.73%, and the volatility levels for the past 30 days are at 1.78% for FLO.
+The simple moving average for the last 20 days is 0.07% for FLO stock, with a simple moving average of -0.81% for the last 200 days.

 Analysts’ Opinion of FLO